Tag: rules of ice hockey

 Short Answer

-Charging is a penalty assessed when a player takes excessive strides or distance to violently check an opponent.
+Charging is a penalty that occurs when a player takes excessive strides or distance to deliver a hit with unnecessary force.

 Full Explanation